sidatasciencelab/SCI_skunks/intern_docs/intern_doc_rml.md

 To ensure your NVIDIA machine functions properly, you'll need the following materials and accessories:

 1. **WiFi Adapter**
 Attach the WiFi Adapter to your NVIDIA Machine.
 It is called "TP-Link AC600 USB WiFi Adapter for PC".
-After you've attached it you should see a WiFi icon pop up in the upper right corner.
-Click it and look the WiFi youd like to connect to and type the password.
+After you've attached it you should see a WiFi icon in the upper right corner.
+Look for the WiFi you'd like to connect to and enter its password.

 2. **Monitor**
 Use the HM Tech Display for Raspberry Pi.
 It should come with a stand and power cord.